Battle of Pratapgarh

-The Battle of Pratapgad took place on 10 November 1659, at Pratapgarh Fort in Satara.
-The battle was fought between the Maratha forces led by Chhatrapati Shivaji Maharaj and the Bijapur troops under General Afzal Khan.
-The Marathas emerged victorious, marking their first significant military triumph against a major regional power.
+The Battle of Pratapgad took place on 10 November 1659, at Pratapgad in Satara.
+The battle was fought between the Maratha forces led by Shivaji Maharaj and the Bijapur troops under General Afzal Khan.
+The Maratha emerged victorious, marking their first significant military triumph against a major regional power.
 In the aftermath of this victory Shivaji captured 65 elephants, 4,000 horses, 1,200 camels and 1,000,000 rupees of cash and jewellery.

 Appointment of Afzal Khan against Shivaji

-In response to Shivaji's incursions and fort captures in the Konkan region, Ali Adil shah, ruler of the Sultanate of Bijapur, appointed Afzal Khan with 10,000 horsemen to confront him.
+In response to Shivaji's incursions and fort captures in the Konkan region, Ali Adil Shah II, ruler of the Sultanate of Bijapur, appointed Afzal Khan with 10,000 horsemen to confront him.
 The official history of Ali Adil shah's reign, the Tarikh-e-Ali, suggests that Ali Adilshah ordered Afzal Khan to eliminate Shivaji, viewing him as a threat to Islam.
 Although some sources suggest that the intention was to capture Shivaji alive, the Tarikh-e-Ali remains the most reliable account.
 Despite initial reluctance from other generals, Afzal Khan volunteered for the mission, demonstrating his confidence in subduing Shivaji.
 The force dispatched under Afzal Khan's command numbered around 10,000 cavalry, as documented in the Tarikh-e-Ali.
 Notable noblemen and soldiers, including Ambar Khan, Yakut Khan, and Musa Khan, were assigned to serve under Afzal Khan's leadership.
 This appointment marked a significant escalation in the conflict between Shivaji and the Sultanate of Bijapur.